 Overall, the best course of action is to treat your pet and the environment before an infestation takes hold in the first place.

+The first and important step is tick & flea treatment for dogs.
 Because of their resilience, the most effective approach to a flea or tick problem is to treat your pet, your home, focus on prevention before they reoccur.
 Overall, the best course of action is to treat your pet and the environment before an infestation takes hold in the first place.

 - Treat your Pet

-- If you find live ticks or fleas on your dog’s body, it is important that these be killed using a medicated shampoo or spray that must be used only on the prescription of your vet.
+- If you find live ticks or fleas on your dog’s body, it is important that these be treated by killed using a medicated shampoo or spray that must be used only on the prescription of your vet.

 - Adequate care must be taken for both the pet and owner during the application and use of these.